cloudoperators/greenhouse/docs/architecture/monitoring.md

 Logs are detailed records of system or application events.
 These can be in various formats, structured/unstructured, single-/multi-line, written to files/streamed etc. Logs are essential for post-incident analysis and incredibly useful for troubleshooting or improving a system.

 #### Traces
 Traces follow a request's journey through the system, capturing latency and failures across microservices.
-Traces are key for understanding dependencies and diagnosing bottlenecks.
+Traces are key for understanding dependencies, diagnosing bottlenecks and debugging the source code with real system data.

 ### Tools
 Common Open Source Tools to capture these signals are: